Jason-NIU/Face-switch/README.md

 2. Download the compiled version of our application, it's located in the fold called Compiled version.

-3. After users finished the prior two steps, all they need is run the start.bat in the fold, which will execute all relevant programes for users
+3. After users finished the prior two steps, all they need is run the start.bat in the fold, which will execute all related programes for users

 4. Enjoy it.